 Entrepreneur Aman Advani helped start a clothing revolution for women and men when he and his colleagues founded Ministry of Supply from the campus of MIT.
 Read on for an interview with Aman to review Ministry of Supply’s value proposition and to discover his advice to someone who has never bought performance professional clothing before.

-Photo credit: All photos courtesy of Ministry of Supply.
+Photo credit: Photos courtesy of Ministry of Supply except where noted.

 About Ministry of Supply

 As a consultant with Deloitte and then Technoserve, Aman (pictured in the photo above on the right, along with co-founder Gihan Amarasiriwardena) was a road warrior and became frustrated with the clothing he wore.

 While pursuing his MBA at MIT in 2011 and 2012, he met fellow student Gihan Amarasiriwardena.
 They and other co-founders hatched a business plan to re-engineer business clothing using performance fabrics.

 Ministry of Supply launched in 2012, initially developing small batch, sweat-proof shirts.
 The founders launched a wildly-successful Kickstarter campaign in July 2012 that ultimately grossed almost $430,000 and set a record for money raised on Kickstarter in the fashion category.

 Technical fabrics had already gained widespread popularity via the athleisure movement growing up around casual clothing and workout attire.

 Since 2012, Ministry of Supply has been a leader in bringing that mentality of your clothes being comfortable and crisp all day — as well as those engineered technical fabrics, to professional and business casual attire.